 Radios marketed as “FRS/GMRS” or “dual-service radios” are available from many manufacturers and many retail or discount stores.
 The manual that comes with the radio, or the label placed on it by the manufacturer, should indicate the service the unit is certified for.
 If you cannot determine what service the unit may be used in, contact the manufacturer.

 You can allso check the radios FCC ID number at the following link:

 If you operate a radio that has been approved exclusively under the rules that apply to FRS, you are not required to have a license.
-FRS radios have a maximum power of 1/2 watt (500 milliwatt) effective radiated power and integral (non-detachable) antennas.
+FRS radios have a maximum power of 1/2 watt (500 milliwatt) effective radiated power on FRS channels and 2 watts on GMRS channels with integral (non-detachable) antennas.
 If you operate a radio under the rules that apply to GMRS, you must have a GMRS license.
-GMRS radios generally transmit at higher power levels (1 to 5 watts is typical) and may have detachable antennas.
-The current fee for a new GMRS license is $85.
+GMRS radios generally transmit at higher power levels (1 to 5 watts is typical) for handhelds which typically have detachable antennas and up to 50 watts for mobiles.
+The current fee for a new GMRS license is $70.